cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 # Creating custom mlog instructions

 Mindcode provides a mechanism of encoding a custom instruction not known to Mindcode.
-Using custom instructions is useful in only a few distinct cases:
+Using custom instructions is useful in only a few cases:

 1. A new version of Mindustry (either an official release, or a bleeding edge version) creates new instructions not known to Mindcode.
 2. An instruction was not implemented correctly in Mindcode and a fix is not available.
-3. If Mindustry gets updated to allow new instructions created by mods.
+3. Mindustry got updated to allow new instructions created by mods, and there are mods with their own instructions.

 Custom instructions may interact with Mindustry World or provide information about Mindustry World.
 If an instruction alters the program flow (for example, if a new function call instruction was added to Mindustry Logic), it cannot be safely encoded using this mechanism.
 In addition, some custom instructions might break existing optimizations through their side effects.